Tax settlement in Norway - get the highest tax refund from Norway for 2024 - annual tax settlement

 Do you have high labor costs?
 You can replace minstefradrag with a deduction of actual costs if they were higher than those with minstefradrag (a rather rare case).
 Costs that you can include instead of minstefradrag are:

-• the difference between the maximum rate per kilometer (3,5 kr) and what the employer paid
+- the difference between the maximum rate per kilometer (NOK 3,5) and what the employer paid

 By default, minstefradrag is included in the settlement automatically.
 It requires changes if it is calculated incorrectly or you want to take advantage of the option of deducting actual costs.
-The standard Minstefradrag gives you a maximum deduction of CZK 24!
-Each incorrectly entered month by the office is a benefit for you equal to: 189 kr!
+The standard Minstefradrag gives you a maximum deduction of NOK 24!
+Each incorrectly entered month by the office is a benefit for you equal to: 189 NOK!

 Minstefradrag does not apply to business income!